 Hot Water Heater Maintenance?

-It’s easy to forget about your hot water heater, as it hides in the basement, garage or crawl space.
+It’s easy to forget about your hot water heater maintenance, as it hides in the basement, garage or crawl space.

 Here’s some information on hot water heater maintenance that can extend it’s life!